Newcastle disease prevention and control program

 Commencement and duration

-The biosecurity program started on 1 July 2016 and will conclude when the National ND Management Plan Steering Committee determines that surveillance of unvaccinated broilers in Queensland is no longer required.
+The biosecurity program started on 1 July 2016 and will conclude when the National ND Management Plan Steering Committee determines that vaccination of long lived chickens (layers and breeding birds) in Queensland is no longer required.

 The duration of the biosecurity program is considered to be reasonably necessary to achieve the purpose.